PanchananNath/Userguide_GPU_usage_at_IIITG/README.md

 # Account aquisation

-Scholars / Students of IIITG need to get an account / credentials for accessing the GPU from ICT section
+Scholars / Students of IIITG need to get an account / credentials for accessing the GPU from ICT section.

+# Installations